RakhithJK/BishopFox-sliver-wiki/Stagers.md

-__Important:__ You must have MinGW installed on your Sliver server to get some staged (e.g., Windows DLLs) payloads to work.
+__⚠️  Important:__ You must have MinGW installed on your Sliver server to get some staged (e.g., Windows DLLs) payloads to work.

 ## Overview